gsoulie/Mobile-App-Development/ionic-2.md

 //Open new item modal
 newItem(){
-    // Open DetailPage with callback function wich refresh the liste after adding a new item /* traditional callback syntax --> does not work because 'this' conflict this.navCtrl.push(DetailPage,{callback: function(){
+    // Open DetailPage with callback function wich refresh the list after adding a new item /* below : traditional callback syntax --> does not work because 'this' conflict this.navCtrl.push(DetailPage,{callback: function(){
             this.refreshRouteList();
         }